jhermann/jenkyns/README.md

 new project setups simple and fast, and systematic changes to a set of similar jobs easy.

-Unlike `jnekins-cli.jar` which uses JNLP to communicate, `jenkyns` relies on the REST API and thus imposes less preconditions (if Jenkins works in your browser, so will the tool).
+Unlike `jenkins-cli.jar` which uses JNLP to communicate, `jenkyns` relies on the REST API and thus imposes less preconditions (if Jenkins works in your browser, so will the tool).